Elijbet/ReactTheCompleteGuideWithMaximilian-PracticeProjects/04.HTTP_Requests/http--01-starting-setup/README.md

 * Fetching Data on Update without creating an infinite loop.

 > We want to fetch data in componentDidUpdate hook, but not update the state since then we'll enter an infinite loop.

+* Posting data to the server.
+* Sending a delete request.